 How to get there

-To get to the Bayeux Tapestry Museum once you arrive in the city, we advise you to go on foot or to take the little tourist train.
-Indeed, the museum is located in the heart of the historic city.
-The streets are narrow with few places to park your car.
+To get to the Musée de la Tapisserie de Bayeux once you’ve arrived in the town, we recommend either walking or taking the Petit Train Touristique.
+The museum is right in the heart of the historic town center.
+The streets are narrow, with few places to park your car.

 And the district is also very pleasant to visit on foot to immerse yourself in the medieval architecture of the city!